CleverCloud/doc.clever-cloud.com/runtimes/ruby/tutorial.md

 ## Dependencies

-To follow this tutorial, you will need
+To follow this tutorial, you will need:

 * Ruby >= 1.9.2 (w/ Rubygems)